ivan-sincek/xss-catcher/README.md

 <img src="xxx" onerror="alert(1)">
 ```

-**To dump the HTML content of a hidden/inaccessible web page, just replace `document.cookie` with `document.body.innerHTML` in the following examples.**
+**To dump the HTML content of a hidden/inaccessible web page, simply replace `document.cookie` with `document.body.innerHTML` in the below payloads.**

 ---